jasonplee83/phys245/index.md

 Each week there are a couple of activities/tutorials which you will work on **individually**.
 These activities are designed to help you think through new challenging concepts in physics.
 Your recitation grade is based on completeness and effort in the assignments each week. **NOTE: your recitation grade is only 10% of your lecture grade.
 All tutorials count, nothing is dropped.**

 These activities are provided on **MS Forms** (works best in Chrome).
 If you are not familiar with MS Forms, you will need to sign in using your “@gmu.edu” email address.
-Each form will have specific deadlines, you can only submit once and as far as I can tell, you cannot save and continue later.
-So I would recommend giving yourself 1-2 hours set time each week to complete these activities, which is the normal time granted for recitation in a typical semester.
+Each form will have specific deadlines, you can only submit once and as far as I can tell, you can save and continue later.
+Ideally each activity should take about 1-2 hours to complete, which is the normal time granted for recitation in a typical semester.

 All students are expected to adhere to the highest level of personal integrity and responsibility.
 This includes meeting course deadlines, communicating in a respectful manner with fellow students as well as instructors, and following Mason’s Honor Code. **NOTE: MS Forms records everyone's responses so plagiarism can be checked for each assignment.**